What We Do

 The world is our community, and our patients are our family.

 "It is health that is real wealth, not pieces of gold and silver"

 - Mahatma Gandhi

-We ask for your support during this season of giving to help us provide necessary healthcare to underserved communities.
+We ask for your support to help us provide necessary healthcare to underserved communities.

 Being a non-profit, Empower Through Health team relies on the contributions of individuals to finance our clinical operations.

 Any donation goes a long way in rural Uganda where we operate.
 Just $1 can diagnose someone for HIV, $25 can test and treat 40 people for malaria, and $1,000 could stock the Mpunde Health Center for a month.

 ETH operates with minimal administrative overhead, so any donations we receive will be used to help us serve our clients.

 We humbly accept your generous contribution.
 Your donation goes a long way towards supporting the disadvantaged people we serve, by enabling them to live healthy and prosperous lives.